 This time we are doing a mini version called, Three and a Half Days.
 On this trip, we visited Cayucos, Avila Beach, Pismo Beach, Grover Beach, Oceano, Summerland, The Dutch town of Solvang, Carpenteria, Downtown Ventura, and Santa Barbara.
-We visited a butterfly grove, an ostrich farm, we saw six piers plus drove on, we fished at night under a full moon, we saw otter and seals, and made it back home in time to watch the 6:00 news.
+We visited a butterfly grove, an ostrich farm, we saw six piers plus drove on two, we fished at night under a full moon, we saw otter and seals, and made it back home in time to watch the 6:00 news.
 As with the other trip, we never felt rushed.

 Summerland and Carpenteria